BuildingVolumes/Unity_Geometry_Sequence_Player/docs/content/docs/tutorials/prepare-data/index.md

 ## For developers: Format specification

 If you want to export your data into the correct format directly, without using the converter, you can do so!
 The format used here is not proprietory, but uses the open [*Stanford Polygon File Format* (.ply)](http://paulbourke.net/dataformats/ply/ ) for meshes and pointclouds and the [*DirectDraw Surface* (.dds)*](https://en.wikipedia.org/wiki/DirectDraw_Surface), as well as [*Adaptive Scalable texture compression*](https://en.wikipedia.org/wiki/Adaptive_scalable_texture_compression) file format for textures/images.
-However, all formats allow a large variety of encoding settings, and the Geometry Sequence Streamer expects a special encoding.
-Additionally, the Streamer needs to be supplied with a ***sequence.json*** file, which contains metadata about the sequence.
+However, all formats allow a large variety of encoding settings, and the Geometry Sequence Player expects a special encoding.
+Additionally, the Player needs to be supplied with a ***sequence.json*** file, which contains metadata about the sequence.
 The following sections assume that you are a bit familiar with all formats.

 ### Pointcloud .ply files